Established in 2010

 Temperatures and Expected Weather

-On the summit at 6474 meters, climbers can expect daytime temperatures between -10°C to -15 Celsius and as low as -30°C at night due to high winds and wind chill.
-Thus, climbers should be prepared for extreme cold during their summit attempt.
+On the summit (6,476 m), climbers can expect daytime temperatures between –10°C and –15°C, while nighttime temperatures, intensified by high winds and wind chill, can drop to around –30°C. Proper preparation for extreme cold is therefore essential during the summit attempt.

 Terrain

 The trail leading to Mera Peak offers a variety of terrain, starting with lush forests and gradually transitioning to rocky and barren landscapes.
-From Lukla, the route follows multiple smaller and distant villages towards Pangkongma, Tangnag, Khare and then the Mera Peak Base Camp.
+From Lukla, the route follows multiple smaller and distant villages towards Chutanga, Thangnak, Khare and high camp.
 As you continue walking ahead, the climb becomes steeper, and as climbers officially enter the arid zone, with no vegetation around.

 Communication Channels on the Climb

-At the Mera Peak Base Camp, High Camp and the summit there is no network and communication can happen only once you are back down towards the valley.
+At the Mera Peak Base Camp, High Camp and the summit there is no network and communication can take place only once you are back down towards the valley.

 Can a First-Timer Attempt Mera Peak?